How Clean is Well Water?

 - Filtration systems: There are filtration systems designed specifically for wells.
 These systems run the water through a series of steps that catch sediment; soften the water; reduce iron; remove sulfur smell; and reduce the levels of chlorine, bacteria growth, herbicides, and pesticides.
 After moving through the contaminant-specific filters, a UV filter does one final pass over to protect against bacteria and viruses.

 - Water softeners: Treating your water with sodium or potassium will replace the calcium and magnesium.
-This is helpful for pipes and for removing those spots on dishes and shower walls.
-People who have heart or circulatory health concerns should consult a physician about drinking water with excess sodium or consider a salt-free descaler instead of a water softener.
+This is helpful for pipes and for removing those spots on dishes and shower walls but can be wasteful and bad for the environment.
+People who have heart or circulatory health concerns should consult a physician about drinking water with excess sodium or consider a Salt-free Water Conditioner instead of a water softener.

 - Distillation systems: Water is boiled and the steam is trapped in a separate container.
 This process separates the water from solid contaminants.

-- Disinfection: Certain chemicals, including chloramine and chlorine are used to rid the water of bacteria.
+- Disinfection: Certain chemicals, including chloramines and chlorine, are used to rid the water of bacteria.
 In the process, though, people will likely consume chlorine and chloramine.
 These chemicals, over a long period of time, could cause health concerns of their own.